 I don’t think ill will exist because I can’t see it filling any evolutionary function.
 So why would humanity have it to a lager or lesser degree?
-Egoism, anger and revenge fills evolutionary functions.
+Egoism, anger and revenge fill evolutionary functions.
 But destroying for oneself and/or others for destroying’s own sake?
 This makes no sense to me.
 At least not in the context which humans originally lived in.

 It may matter that I am a sensible utilitarian.
 It is then an action’s consequences which decide if it is ethical.
 This of cause applies to the extent these can be predicted.
 The result is what people call “evilness” is not an inner characteristic.
 Instead, it is something people can become if they are placed in a situation enabling evil acts.
 Just how evil they then become depend on how they exploit their situation.
 The later varies individually.